mishiii06/shortify/README.md

 - **Shorten Long URLs**: Quickly convert long URLs into short, user-friendly URLs.
 - **Copy to Clipboard**: Easily copy the shortened URL with a single click.
 - **User-friendly UI**: A clean and responsive interface designed for simplicity.
-- **Error Handling**: Displays error messages for invalid URLs or if the shortening service fails.

 ---